 It would be hard to argue against the fact that force feeding these ducks gave them fatty liver.
-Maybe not fatty liver disease, but I am yet to see a fattier liver than foie gras come out of any animal.

 Below is an image of a force fed duck liver (foie gras) and a normal duck liver.
 No prizes for guessing which one is which.

 Before we discuss what the ducks are fed to make their livers go fatty like this, we should examine what they eat in their natural habitat.

 Below is an image explaining the natural diet of ducks taken from a textbook called ‘Raising Ducks’.

 It looks to me like the ducks’ natural diet is made up of meat (insects, slugs, snails, frogs), green leafy vegetables (water plants), some grains and other plant matter (seeds, grains and plant matter) and fruit and vegetables (damaged fruits and vegetables).

 I hope I’m not being Captain Obvious here, but that’s exactly what a ‘healthy’ human diet looks like.
 I’m trying to ignore the ‘grains’ under plant matter, but I’m sure even in the wild when times were tough we might have chewed on a raw wheat grain from time to time.